Buzzvil/buzzscreen-sdk-publisher/docs/ADVANCED-USAGE_EN.md

         slider:sl_text_size="14sp" />
     ```

-- Background gradation: As readability of clock and slider may be affected by the color of campaign images, it is necessary to set up a background gradation under the UI.
+- Background gradation: As readability of clock and slider may be affected by the color of campaign images, it is highly recommended to set up a background gradation under the UI.
-- Additional views: Just like a standard view, you may add a view to the layout, and write a feature inside the activity.
+- Additional views: Just like a standard view, you may add a view to the layout, and implement the features inside the activity.

 ### Activity Class
-Please create an activity inheriting `BaseLockerActivity` and pass it to `BuzzScreen.init()`. **The slider and clock** must be implemented inside the activity, while the others are optional.
+Please create an activity that inherits `BaseLockerActivity` and pass it to `BuzzScreen.init()`. **The slider and clock** must be implemented inside the activity, while the others are optional.

 #### Set `AndroidManifest.xml`
 If the name of class inheriting `BaseLockerActivity` is `CustomLockerActivity`: